OpenHeartDevelopers/cemrg.vtkjs.demo/README.md

 Navigate to your dist directory and start the server:
 By default, this will start a server on http://localhost:8080.
 You can then open this URL in your web browser to see your project.

+## Viewing Scenes with WebXR

+vtk.js supports virtual reality rendering via the [WebXR device API](https://www.w3.org/TR/webxr/) for most standalone and PC headsets.

+Developers seeking to develop VR experiences without hardware may make use of the Mozilla WebXR emulator extension at [https://github.com/MozillaReality/WebXR-emulator-extension](https://github.com/MozillaReality/WebXR-emulator-extension) with these installation steps:

+- Install the WebXR extension on either Chrome or Firefox.
+- Close and reopen the browser.
+- Press F12 to access the browser console.
+- Select the "WebXR" tab to selected XR emulated hardware and view controls.